ARMmbed/uvisor/docs/core/PORTING.md

 Please note that defining both the `FEATURE_UVISOR` and the `UVISOR_SUPPORTED` symbols does not automatically enable uVisor on the application.
 By default uVisor runs in *disabled* mode, where the uVisor initialization function is executed but returns immediately.

 In disabled mode no security feature is enabled, although the uVisor binaries are still flashed to the device.
-To learn more about the uVisor modes of operation please check out the [API documentation](API.md).
-If you want to know how to enable uVisor and configure an application to use the uVisor security features, please checkout the [quick-start guide](QUICKSTART.md).
+To learn more about the uVisor modes of operation please check out the [API documentation](../api/API.md).
+If you want to know how to enable uVisor and configure an application to use the uVisor security features, please checkout the [Quick-Start Guide for uVisor on mbed OS](../api/QUICKSTART.md).

 If you do not want to enable the uVisor features straight away on your mbed targets, you can create a *wrapper* target that inherits from the original target.
 You can then set `FEATURE_UVISOR` and `UVISOR_SUPPORTED` using the same labels from the table above, but with `_add` appended to their name: